whg-training/whg-training-resources/docs/genome_wide_association_studies/principal_components_analysis/README.md

+---
+sidebar_position: 1
+---

-# Principal components analysis tutorial
+# Principal components analysis

-In this practical you will compute and debug a set of principal components for use in the [GWAS analysis practical](../GWAS_analysis_practical).

-When you're ready, start the practical [here](Introduction.md).
+Welcome!
+When you're ready to start, go to the [introduction](Introduction.md).